heptarch/heptarch.github.io/drafts/rbl2.md

 unrepeatable.
 But there may be ways besides a state monopoly to enjoy the merits of both the Ivory Tower and boardroom.

-Last time, I <a href="https://heptar.ch/rbl1/#sec-1-5">discussed</a>
-how to scale down some of the factors in the Bell Labs recipe for success.
-I suspect that open sourcing is going too far.
-Instead, I'll consider how we might realize the recipe in a small-to-medium size startup.
+I suspect that open sourcing is scaling down too far.
+I'll consider how we might realize the recipe in a small-to-medium size startup.
+There are two key problems: (a) structure, and (b) funding.
+Although these are related, I'll discuss them in turn.

 ## 1. <a href="#toc">Core</a><a id="sec-1" name="sec-1"></a>